akramreiter-tgm/syt-gk931-casserver/README.md

 mvn clean package jetty:run-forked
 ````

-While logging in directly on the CAS server works fine, trying to do so gave me the following error:
+While logging in directly on the CAS server works fine, trying to do so via the webapp gave me the following error:

 Server ![](images/servererr.png)